openprivacytech/community/README.md

 ## Working Groups :page_facing_up:

 As a member of our community, you will have the opportunity to work with Privacy Engineers, Researchers, Developers, and Industry Leaders in various working groups.
-Our working groups focus on specific projects and initiatives, and they provide a space for members to collaborate, share ideas, and work together to solve problems.
+Our working groups focus on specific projects and initiatives, and provide a space for members to collaborate, share ideas, and work together to solve problems.
 Joining a working group will give you the chance to work directly on OpenPrivacyTech projects, as well as access to cutting-edge technologies and resources.

 # Contributing to OpenPrivacyTech :pushpin: